mohberte/CountryInfo/README.md

 # CountryInfo

-Lets you instantaneously get information about any country you're curious about.
+Provides information about different countries.
 Built using one of the latest React librairies, #React-three and a #canvas to display a beautiful starry sky backgound.
 The data is build around a Vertical Timeline component.